oroinc/documentation/backend/bundles/platform/UIBundle/client-side/viewport-manager.rst

 Screen Types
 ------------

-Screen type used for describe some viewport size range.
-It provides an opportunity to describe the parameters like `name`, `max` size of screen type.
+A screen type is used to describe a viewport size range; it provides an opportunity to describe the parameters like `name`, `max` size of the screen type.

 For example:

 .. code-block:: javascript